lgriffee/udacity-fend-neighborhood-map/README.md

 # Udacity FEND - Neighborhood Map (React)

-This project is a app I built as part of the Udacity Front-End Web Developer Nanodegree Program.
-The app is a single page map app that uses React, the Google Maps API, and ___ to help users learn more about the town of Lander, Wyoming.
+This project is a React app I built as part of the Udacity Front-End Web Developer Nanodegree Program.
+The app is a single page map app that uses the Google Maps and Foursquare APIs to help users learn more about places to eat in the town of Lander, Wyoming.

 ## How To Run The App